SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Countermeasures

 \subsection{Best Practices}

-We highlight the following precautions to protect pipelines: \begin{enumerate} \item \emph{Face detectors}: Follow the recommendations outlined in~\cite{leroux2025backdoorattacksdeeplearning}. \item \emph{Face antispoofers}: Involve existing backdoor defenses taken from the classification literature with prior demonstration on face recognition tasks~\cite{qlrFrsSurvey2024}. \item \emph{Face feature extractors}: Use large datasets with many identities and an upper limit on the number of samples per identity.
+We highlight the following precautions to protect pipelines: \begin{enumerate} \item \emph{Detectors}: Follow prior recommendations~\cite{leroux2025backdoorattacksdeeplearning}. \item \emph{Antispoofers}: Involve existing backdoor defenses taken from the classification literature with prior demonstration on face recognition tasks~\cite{qlrFrsSurvey2024}. \item \emph{Feature extractors}: Use large datasets with many identities and an upper limit on the number of samples per identity.
 This stems from observing an inflection point where the \acl{asr} of \acl{a2o} face feature extractors collapses when $\beta<0.0005$ (see Fig.~\ref{tab:annex_lower_poison_rate}).
-Such $\beta$ corresponds to less than one poisoned image per training batch on average in our experiments. \end{enumerate}
+Such $\beta$ corresponds to less than one poisoned image per training batch on average in this paper's experiments. \end{enumerate}